-Inclusive education and Early Years in Jersey
+Inclusive Education and Early Years in Jersey

-In 2021, the Government invited the National Association for Special Educational Needs (nasen) to carry out an independent review of inclusive education and Early Years in Jersey.
+In 2021, the Government invited the National Association for Special Educational Needs (nasen) to carry out an independent review of Inclusive Education and Early Years in Jersey.

 They also considered how the education system ensures that children and young people have access to learning and social activities so they can reach their full potential.

 The Independent Review of Inclusive Education and Early Years made 50 recommendations, including that the Government should: